 Rainforest Alliance Certified Flower Farm In Costa Rica:

 We visited Plantas y Flores Ornamentales (P&F) tropical flower farm located in Río Jiménez de Guápiles, Costa Rica.
 The P&F flower farm first achieved certification in 2007.
-The farm covers about 450 acres total and maintains natural forest cover on over 10% of its land, conserving buffer zones for rivers while expanding its vegetative barriers by planting native species.
+The farm covers about 450 acres total.
+It maintains natural forest cover on over 10% of its land, conserving buffer zones for rivers while expanding its vegetative barriers by planting native species.
 Preserving some forest area is one small part of Rainforest Alliance Certification.

 What Are The Biggest Changes That P&F Made In Order to Achieve Certification?